Glass Onion: A Knives Out Mystery: Critical response

+Glass Onion: A Knives Out Mystery received positive reviews from film critics.
+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 62 critics, indicating "universal acclaim".

 Varietys Owen Gleiberman praised the film as "a bigger, showier, even more elaborately multi-faceted shell-game mystery" than the first film.
 Christy Lemire of RogerEbert.com gave the film 3 out of 4 stars, writing: "The clever details, amusing name-drops, and precisely pointed digs at vapid celebrity culture keep Johnson's movie zippy when it threatens to drag."
 Writing for The Guardian, Peter Bradshaw gave the film 4 out of 5 stars and said: "Glass Onion is never anything less than entertaining, with its succession of A-lister and A-plus-lister cameos popping up all over the place.
 And Johnson uncorks an absolute showstopper of a flashback a half-hour or so into the action, which then unspools back up to the present day, giving us all manner of cheeky POV-shift reveals."

 The film's characters and plot have been likened to current business magnates.
 Calder McHugh of Politico described the film as "an allegory for all of us living with the omnipresent Elon Musk, Donald Trump, and Jeff Bezos", while James Downie of MSNBC claimed Norton's character Miles Bron's "mixture of bluster, hubris, and half-baked ideas will likely bring to mind Twitter owner and part-time car enthusiast Elon Musk."
-Of the film's relevance to Elon Musk's recent takeover of Twitter, Rian Johnson commented, "A friend of mine said, 'Man, that feels like it was written this afternoon.'
+Of the film's relevance to Elon Musk's 2022 takeover of Twitter, Rian Johnson commented, "A friend of mine said, 'Man, that feels like it was written this afternoon.'
 And that's just sort of a horrible, horrible accident, you know?"
 Shirley Li of The Atlantic praised the film for "observing the absurd privileges of wealth and skewering the ignorance of the 1 percent" such as in the "overflowing smarm" of Edward Norton's performance as Miles Bron.
 Clay Cockrell, a therapist for rich people said, writing in The Guardian, that the film illustrated how the very rich could not trust either their pre-wealth friends, or new friends, as he had seen in real life.

 Accolades

 At the 95th Academy Awards, the film received a nomination for Best Adapted Screenplay.
 Its other nominations include six Critics' Choice Movie Awards (winning two) and two Golden Globe Awards.
-The film was named one of the ten best films of 2022 by the National Board of Review.
+The film was named one of the ten best films of 2022 by the National Board of Review, and Janelle Monáe won the National Board of Review Award for Best Supporting Actress for her performance.